h0lylag/eve-l-preview/README.md

 ### Binary

-Prebuilt static binaries (linked against musl64) are available on the [Releases](https://github.com/ilveth/eve-l-preview) page.
+Prebuilt static binaries (linked against musl64) are available on the releases page.
 No external runtime dependencies are required.

 ### Nix